 Impairment - We evaluate the carrying amounts of long-lived assets for potential impairment when events occur or circumstances change that indicate the carrying values of such assets may not be recoverable.
 We evaluate recoverability by determining the undiscounted estimated future net cash flows for the respective asset groups identified.
-If the sum of the estimated undiscounted cashflows is less than the carrying value of the asset group, we measure the impairment as the amount by which the assets' carrying value exceeds its fair value.
+If the sum of the estimated undiscounted cash flows is less than the carrying value of the asset group, we measure the impairment as the amount by which the assets' carrying value exceeds the fair value of such assets.
 Management considers a number of factors such as estimated future cash flows from the assets, appraisals and current market value analysis in determining fair value.
 Assets are written down to fair value if the final estimate of current fair value is below the net carrying value.
 The assumptions used in the impairment evaluation are inherently uncertain and require management judgment.

 Capitalized Interest - Interest from external borrowings is capitalized on major projects until the assets are ready for their intended use.
 Capitalized interest is added to the cost of the underlying asset and is amortized over the useful lives of the assets in the same manner as the underlying assets.
 Capitalized interest costs reduce net interest expense in the consolidated statements of operations.
-During 2015, 2014 and 2013, capitalized interest costs were \$0.2 million, \$1.2 million and \$2.4 million, respectively.
+During 2016, 2015 and 2014, capitalized interest costs were \$0.2 million, \$0.2 million and \$1.2 million, respectively.